pydicom/pydicom/doc/guides/user/base_element.rst

   The iterator of a :class:`~dataset.Dataset` yields :class:`~dataelem.DataElement` instances, e.g. the values of the dictionary instead of the keys normally yielded by iterating a :class:`dict`.
+If you'd prefer this to be explicit then iterate over :meth:`Dataset.values()
+  <pydicom.dataset.Dataset.values>` instead.

 A :class:`~dataset.Dataset` can be created directly, but you'll usually get one by reading an existing DICOM dataset from file using